-When a BUNDLE group has been previously negotiated, and an offerer generates a subsequent offer, the offerer MUST:
+When a BUNDLE group has been previously negotiated and an offerer generates a subsequent offer, the offerer MUST:

 - Pick one bundled "m=" section as the offerer-tagged "m=" section.
-The offerer can pick either the "m=" section that was previously selected by the answerer as the offerer-tagged "m=" section or another bundled "m=" section within the BUNDLE group; - Assign a BUNDLE address:port (previously negotiated or newly suggested) to the offerertagged "m=" section; - Include an SDP 'bundle-only' attribute in, and assign a zero port value to, every other bundled "m=" section within the BUNDLE group; - Include SDP attributes in the bundled "m=" sections following the rules in Section 7.1.3; - Include an SDP 'group:BUNDLE' attribute in the offer; and - Place the identification-tag of each bundled "m=" section in the SDP 'group:BUNDLE' attribute identification-tag list.
+The offerer can pick either the "m=" section that was previously selected by the answerer as the offerer-tagged "m=" section or another bundled "m=" section within the BUNDLE group; - Assign a BUNDLE address:port (previously negotiated or newly suggested) to the offerer-tagged "m=" section and to every other bundled "m=" section within the BUNDLE group; - Include SDP attributes in the bundled "m=" sections following the rules in Section 7.1.3; - Include an SDP 'group:BUNDLE' attribute in the offer; and - Place the identification-tag of each bundled "m=" section in the SDP 'group:BUNDLE' attribute identification-tag list.
 The offerer BUNDLE-tag indicates the offerer-tagged "m=" section.